anwarmamat/cmsc330spring21/project5b/README.md

 1. *The experiment*: if you agree to participate in the experiment, we will randomly assign to *either* use garbage collection or not.
 If you do *not* participate in the experiment, you may choose which version of the assignment to do.

 2. *Surveys*: We would like you to complete questionnaires telling us about your experience with each part of the project.
 There are four short questionnaires.
-At the end of each part of the project, complete one survey: https://umdsurvey.umd.edu/jfe/form/SV_9mLFzBb4EscoDJ4
+At the end of each part of the project, complete one survey using the link that was sent to you when you signed up.

 Extra Credit: